num-gssi/num-gssi.github.io/docs/venues.md

 The rooms of Ex-INPS we mainly make use of are:

-- Conference room, floor -1.
+- Conference Room, floor -1.

 ## Rectorate building
 <br>